Rolling News

 My pamphlet Notes towards a Greek menagerie was shortlisted for the Overton Poetry Prize 2019.
 I was particularly pleased by judge Carol Rowntree-Jones’s comment, ‘These poems make me want to write.’

-March 2019 Salade
+Salade, March 2019

 My poem ‘Approach’ appears in the beautifully-produced Salade produced by Vittoria Cavazzoni & Déborah Gaugerenques.